-Essential oils have been used in folk medicine throughout history, dating back to the use by ancient civilizations BCE.
+Essential oils were used in folk medicine throughout history, dating back to use by ancient civilizations BCE.
 Oils have recently been gaining popularity as a natural, safe and cost-effective therapy.
-The use of essential oils can be another technique to add to your wellness lifestyle.
+The use of essential oils can be another wellness technique to add to your lifestyle.

 What are Essential Oils?

 Essential oils (EOs) are not FDA approved.
 Unlike drugs, they are not intended to cure, diagnose, prevent, or treat diseases.
-However, they are great when used in a complementary manner, as long as you are mindful of any drug interactions.
+However, they can be great when used in a complementary manner, as long as you are mindful of any drug interactions.
 When in doubt, speak with your Primary Care Physician.

-Inhaling EOs is the fastest method of getting EOs into the body.
-Components can travel to the lungs, the brain, or both.
-Inhalation can be direct (to a single person) or indirect (to a room of people).
+Inhaling EOs is the fastest method of getting EOs into your body.
+Components can travel to your lungs, brain, or both.
+Inhalation can be direct (only to you) or indirect (to a room of people).

 Direct Inhalation without steam

 - Aroma sticks– add 15-20 drops EO onto the wick, place wick inside inhaler